oneeve8/kobble-data/content/tutorialnarrative3.md

 In this video, I will show you how to cut and copy and paste items in your tree, and how using folders can help you consolidate your work.

-And If you watched some of our other videos,

-By now, you probably have lots of ideas about how you want to use Kobble.

 You might just want to do something as simple as keeping all your internet bookmarks organised.
 I will show you another handy tool in Kobble that will help you collect your bookmarks while you surf the web.

+And f you watched some of our other videos,

+By now, you probably have lots of ideas about how you want to use Kobble.

 You may want to keep track of work related information, or personal information.
 So, in this video, I will share some more content management ideas, such as creating channel groups.